liebscher/liebscher.github.io--old/_posts/2021-11-19-deploying-heroku-app.md

 ---
 layout: distill
-title: Deploying a Containerized Heroku App with M1
+title: Deploying a containerized Heroku app with an Apple M1 machine
-description:
+description: the M1 is fast and furious, but bound to cause headaches
 date: 2021-11-19

+authors:
+  - name: A.L.
 ---

 It's common to want to deploy an app on the web.
 A plethora of services and platforms now make this easy, compared to what it would have taken 10 or 20 years ago.

 In this article, I'd like to outline one way to do so.
 Particularly, building a Python app, using Flask as a back-end server, bundling it all together with Docker, and deploying on Heroku.
 To add a twist, we're going to do this from a MacBook Pro with an Apple Silicon M1 chip.

-1. Build your app
+## 1. Build your app

 We're going to build a simple site that lands the user on a page, allows them fill out a form, and then view their submission.